mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 |hard| |TY| Using data defined settings
 -------------------------------------------------------------------------------

-.. note:: |note| We're jumping ahead a bit here to demonstrate some advanced labeling settings.
+.. note::  We're jumping ahead a bit here to demonstrate some advanced labeling settings.
 At the advanced level, it's assumed that you'll know what the following means.
 If you don't, feel free to leave out this section and come back later when you've covered the requisite materials.